 Virginia Consortium Program in Clinical Psychology

-This program enjoys national recognition and has been accredited by the American Psychological Association to grant the Doctor of Psychology (Psy.D.) degree on a continuous basis since 1982.
+This program enjoys national recognition and has been accredited by the American Psychological Association to grant the Doctor of Philosophy (Ph.D.) degree.
 It has received strong, positive reviews from site visitors and is widely recognized as a rare consortial training model in which there is an unusually high ratio of faculty to students.
 Faculty across the three schools are diverse with respect to ethnicity, gender, and theoretical orientations.
 They represent a wide range of specialty skills.
 Several faculty enjoy national and international reputations of excellence.

 Applications typically outnumber available positions by a ratio of 20-30:1.
 Minority student representation has averaged about 20 percent over the past several years.
 All students have been partially financially supported by the program to date but future support cannot be guaranteed.